MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 There are two Mailbox Policies that should be used to allow only corporate mailboxes to be added to the new Outlook:

-With the `AllowedOrganizationAccountDomains` parameter, admins can specify one or more domains which are allowed to be added in Outlook.
+With the `AllowedOrganizationAccountDomains` parameter, admins can specify one or more domains, which are allowed to be added in Outlook.
 Check the syntax at [Set-OwaMailboxPolicy - Allowed Organization Account Domains](/powershell/module/exchange/set-owamailboxpolicy#-allowedorganizationaccountdomains).

 Moreover, the `PersonalAccountsEnabled` parameter specifies whether to allow users to add their personal accounts.
 Check the syntax at [Set-owamailboxpolicy - personalaccountsenabled](/powershell/module/exchange/set-owamailboxpolicy#-personalaccountsenabled).